 GREENSBORO, NC -- All week 2 wants to know has been on the organization kick.
-Professional organizer Paula McGarrell of Clean Time Solutions in Greensboro was here earlier this week showing us before and after pictures from their business.
+Professional organizer Paula McGarrell of You Time Solutions in Greensboro was here earlier this week showing us before and after pictures from their business.

 She's back with pictures viewers sent in.
 Check them out on our slideshow-- it's on the home page.
 Scroll down to the gallery section.